Pylons/pyramid/docs/narr/install.rst

 less-popular) Unix-like systems such as Linux, MacOS X, and FreeBSD.

 At the time of this writing, ``repoze.bfg`` will run on Windows systems.
-However, none of its developers use the Windows platform, so it is not tested regularly on Windows.
+None of its main developers use the Windows platform regularly, so it is not tested on Windows as well as it is on UNIX.
 Most of the platform-specific documentation (including this chapter) assumes you're installing it on a UNIX system.

 :mod:`repoze.bfg` is known to run on Google's App Engine.
 See :ref:`appengine_tutorial`.